 Global Health Program - International Patient Services

-Children’s Hospital Los Angeles is the No. 1 pediatric hospital in the western U.S. and among the top 5 hospitals in the nation.
-Caring for children from six continents and 70 countries, we support the health of children and their families far beyond our country’s border.
+Founded in 1901, Children’s Hospital Los Angeles is the No. 1 pediatric hospital in the western U.S. and among the top 10 in the nation.
+But our passion for ensuring the health and well-being of sick children and their families reaches far beyond our country’s border.

 How We Can Help Your Family